mvolkmann/blog/src/rust.md

 Modules can be nested to further segregate the defined names.

-## Crates
+## <a name="crates">Crates</a>

-A crate is a collection of modules.
+A crate is a tree of modules.
+There are two kinds of traits.
+Binary (bin) crates produce an executable.
+Library (lib) crates provide code used by other crates.

 The most popular source of open source crates is
 {% aTargetBlank "https://crates.io/", "crates.io" %}.